 Consent is required to undertake any tree pruning or removal work.
 Where works to trees is required as part of other works for which development consent is required, the works will be assessed as part of the Development Application, otherwise an Application to Remove or Prune a Tree on Private Property (i.e. a Tree Permit) should be lodged with Council.
-Information on Tree Permit Applications can be accessed on Council's website at http://www.botanybay.nsw.gov.au/Resident-Services/Tree-Inspections.
+Information on Tree Permit Applications can be accessed on Council's website.

-This Part applies to trees and vegetation on all land within the City of Botany Bay and supplements Clause 5.9 Preservation of Trees and Vegetation BBLEP 2013.
+This Part applies to trees and vegetation on all land within Bayside.